musicalchemist/chat_with_pdfs/README.md

 ## Description

 PDF Chatbot is a Streamlit-based interactive web application that allows users to extract and chat with the content in their uploaded PDF documents.
-The chatbot leverages advanced Natural Language Processing (NLP) techniques and algorithms to understand and answer user queries related to the content of the PDF documents.
+The chatbot leverages LLMs, Langchain, and NLP tools and algorithms to understand and answer user queries related to the content of the PDF documents.

 ## Installation